100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 The island exudes luxury and is a popular getaway for celebrities and the super rich.
 It also evokes romance and is popular honeymoon destination in the world.

+Is Bora Bora a country?
 If you’re keen on exploring this exotic island and learning more about it, then the following Bora Bora facts are just for you.
-Read on to learn about the mysteries of the land, its people, the history, landscape, food and a whole lot more.
+Read on to learn about the mysteries of the land, its people, the history, landscape, food, and a whole lot more…

 Let’s dive deeper into the soul of this enchanting land.